 “…the royal house of Wessex, who became the kings of England, made a point of devotion to Cuthbert, which also gave a useful political message, as they came from opposite ends of the united English kingdom.
 Cuthbert was “a figure of reconciliation and a rallying point for the reformed identity of Northumbria and England” after the absorption of the Danish populations into Anglo-Saxon society…” [according to the 8th-century historian Bede]WIKIPEDIA

-So, back in the early years of the 7th century it was not all smooth sailing if one was pushing the whole one god thang, and Cuthbert had a tough audience for his missions to spread the ideas he had picked up from some passing monks from Iona – who had picked up their beliefs from Irish Monks.
+So, let’s just say that back in the early years of the 7th century it was not all smooth sailing if one was pushing the whole one god thang, and Cuthbert had a tough audience, spreading the ideas he had picked up from some passing monks from Iona (who had picked up their beliefs from Irish Monks).

-What is often referred to today as Irish Celtic Christianity, had a much more earthy tone, more overtures of the pagan faith that had preceded it, and Cuthbert himself found more attractive than the uppity urbanized elitist Rome, with the wealthy papacy beginning to dictate to the heathens at the edge of the known world.
+What is often referred to today as Irish Celtic Christianity, had a much more earthy tone, more overtures to the pagan faith that had preceded it, which Cuthbert found far more attractive than the uppity urbanized elitist Rome; some wealthy faraway papacy dictating to the edge of the known world was still a bit of a hard sell, to be sure.

-In Cuthberts time the giant Anglo-Saxon kingdom of Northumbria spread its influence all the way to the Firth of Forth in Scotland well down into the Northern parts of England.
+In Cuthberts time the giant Anglo-Saxon kingdom of Northumbria spread its influence all the way to the Firth of Forth in Scotland, down into the Northern parts of England, and this was his focus.

-Christianity in the Anglo-Saxon kingdoms had been bounced around, but for the most part was not by any means the ‘state’ religion, and existed more or less on the fringes.
+Christianity in the Anglo-Saxon kingdoms had been bounced around, but for the most part was not by any means the ‘state’ religion, and existed more or less at the fringes in the British Ises.

 ..even the names of some of the days of the week are derived from the names of Anglo-Saxon gods.
 Tuesday is Tiws day, Wednesday is the day of Woden or Odin, chief of the gods and taker of the dead, Thursday is Thors day and Friday could be the day of either Frigga (wife of Woden and goddess of love) or Freya (goddess of fertility).Religion In The Anglo Saxon Period

-See, Cuthbert was raised and educated himself in Celtic traditions, so this more Celtic Christian path to Christ suited him, as well as those he was striving to convert identified with it far more than the wealthy Roman version.
+Out there spreading the word of God, preaching the gospel, across the pagan lands of Northumbria, but the beliefs he presented were in many ways familiar.
+Cuthbert was raised and educated himself in Celtic traditions, so this more Celtic Christian path to Christ suited him, as well as those he was striving to convert, they identified with it far more than the elitist version peddled by far off Rome.

-Now, I am not in any way advocating conversion, as I am more agnostic or perhaps animistic when it comes to these matters, yet I do find his life and style, his hermits life in the wilds of England, of birds and trees and sacred groves, I find that sort of Christianity, those beliefs, I find them very attractive.
+Now, I am not in any way advocating conversion, as I am more agnostic or perhaps animistic when it comes to these matters, yet I do find his life and style, his hermits life in the wilds of England, of birds and trees and sacred groves, I find that sort of Christianity, those beliefs, I find them very mystical, mysterious, and engages my imagination.

 Cuthbert’s protection and gentle admonition of birds and sea creatures is derived from the Celtic tradition, which was also highly influential in the production of the Lindisfarne Gospels, almost contemporary with the death of Cuthbert.